Travel and outdoors product reviews and trips

 Boat-less fishing:

-Did you know you don’t need a boat to fish?
-According to the South Dakota Department of Tourism, shore anglers can experience success just like boat anglers and, in many cases, better!
-Tips include:
+According to the South Dakota Department of Tourism, shore anglers can experience success just like boat anglers and, in many cases, better.

 Game fish: Many saltwater, predator game fish cruise drop-offs when migrating to different areas and water temperatures.
 Texas coastal angler Larry Bozka suggests that salt anglers use what he calls “the 25 percent rule.”
 According to Bozka, a 25-drop, whether it is an offshore drop from 40 feet to 30 feet or an inshore drop from 24 to 18 inches, attracts predator fish.
 Though shallower, such drop-offs on the inshore flats are no less dramatic, and Bozka, a member of the Wrangler ProGear Outdoor Advisory Team, advises to fish these areas where cruising game fish are prevalent.